randel/randel.github.io/_pages/about.md

     I'm an Associate Professor in the Department of
     <a href="https://www.sph.pitt.edu/biostatistics">Biostatistics and Health Data Science</a>
     (Primary) and the
-    <a href="https://www.ctsi.pitt.edu/">Clinical and Translational Science Institute</a>
+    Clinical and Translational Science Institute
     (Secondary) at the University of Pittsburgh.
-Before Pitt, I was a postdoc at Carnegie Mellon with <a href="http://www.stat.cmu.edu/~roeder/">Kathryn Roeder</a>, and earned my PhD in Biostatistics from the University of Chicago with <a href="https://health.uchicago.edu/faculty/lin-chen-phd">Lin Chen</a> and <a href="https://health.uchicago.edu/faculty/robert-gibbons-phd">Robert Gibbons</a>.
+Before Pitt, I was a postdoc at Carnegie Mellon with Dr. Kathryn Roeder, and earned my PhD in Biostatistics from the University of Chicago with Drs.
+Lin Chen and Robert Gibbons.
   </p>
 <p>
     My lab develops <strong>statistical and computational methods</strong> for high-dimensional